zkxl/zkxl.github.io/_posts/2017-02-28-divide-and-conquer.md

 __Problem Description:__ Given a set of elements, each of them has a value.
 You have no way to access their values but you are given a equivalentTest(a, b) function that returns True if a's value == b's value and False otherwise.
 How to find out if more than half of the elements have the same value?

-__Key Observation:__ If there are more than half elements that share the same value and if you divide the elements into two sets of equal size and pick an element whose value is x from either of them, at least one of the set contains more than half elements that have value x.
-If that value exists, it must be either in the left half or in the right half.
+__Key Observation:__ If there are more than half elements that share the same value and if you divide the elements into two sets of equal size, then the following must be True: If the size of the two sets is (n/2), one of them contains __more than__ (n/4) elements with the same value.__ __Otherwise,__ such value doesn't exist.
+The problem keeps dividing itself into half until there is only one element in the input array.

 __Solution:__
 ```
 def superMajority(A<elements>):
-  if len(A) == 1: return True
+  if len(A) == 1: return (True, A[0], 1)

   (left, x, left_num) = superMajority(A[ : len(A)/2])
   if left is True: